 R.F.: We were married in 1982.
 Of course; if you think about things you cannot help but notice these little miscommunications.
 Things go awry, and you ask, what on earth happened there?
 And it’s very often -- for us -- that the root is in a mistranslation.
 I go over it again and realize, Ah, I said this, but she understood that.

-S.: Kierkegaard writes -- admittedly, under cover of pseudonym and in a highly ironic key -- “If you marry, you will regret it; if you do not marry, you will also regret it; if you marry or do not marry, you will regret both.”
+S.: Kierkegaard writes -- admittedly, under cover of pseudonym and in a highly ironic key -- “If you marry, you will regret it; if you do not marry, you will also regret it.
+Marry or do not marry -- you will regret both.”
 And you might rejoin: Marry or do not marry, you will misunderstand.

 R.F.: Of course.
 But these things are subtle; if you don’t have your antennae out, you miss them.
 You get the same things within a single language naturally, but across languages they can sometimes be much more pronounced.
 I feel very sorry for anyone who marries someone from another culture without knowing the language of that culture.